 On May 11 2014, gooch, a cathinfo.com forum member posted a thread asking a question on Matthew's forum.
 He did this after having read the section on Lustful Kisses and Touches found on our website, and after having quoted the authority of St. Thomas Aquinas' own words with our commentary, he asked the question what people make of this.
 Matthew having seen the thread on May 12, deleted all the vital information concerning the unlawfulness of indulging in illicit sexual pleasure.

-The following is Matthew's evil, lying, slanderous, mortally sinful and heretical reply to gooch's post about the information that he posted with our commentary:
+The following is Matthew's evil, lying, slanderous, mortally sinful and heretical reply to gooch's post about the information that he posted (with our commentary in red):